 - Pasta, bread, bagels, pastries, pancakes, donuts, cereals, crackers, cookies, flour tortillas, white rice, etc.

-- Be careful: gluten-free baked goods are often made with very refined, white-flour products.
+- Be careful: gluten-free baked goods are often made with very refined, white-flour products (these include rice flour)

 - Beware of excessive rice flour consumption.
 Research indicates high levels of arsenic on rice.